lukeocodes/deved-platform/content/blog/en/receive-sms-messages-node-js-express-dr.md

 *Note: Above we're setting the webhook endpoint for SMS at an account level.
 But you can also set up unique webhook endpoints for each virtual number.*

-## Writing WebHook Endpoints with Express
+## Writing Webhook Endpoints With Express

 Now, handle the `POST` requests with [Express](https://expressjs.com/), so you will also need to install body-parser.